Swati707/frequency-computing-app/README.md

 1. Navigate to ttt-assignment-freq-app/frontend in your terminal
 2. Run `npm install` to install required dependencies
-3. Run `ng build -prod` to build the angular product and integrate and assemble all the components into a single `index.html` in "dist" folder
+3. Run `ng build -prod` to build the angular product and integrate and assemble all the components into a single `index.html` in "../public" folder

 ### Backend